reedmusic/exercises/jazz/cool/cool4.md

 Lester Young was a 1930s/40s pioneer of what would become Cool Jazz.
 He was well known for his lyrical, vibrato, breathy tenor sax tone played high in the register.

-Here he is in the Count Basie band in the 1930s (Swing/Big Band style):
+Here he is in the Count Basie band in 1939 with Count Basie's Kansas City Seven.
+An example of a piece in a Swing style, but **not** Big Band.

+Read the quick [wikipedia page](https://en.wikipedia.org/wiki/Lester_Leaps_In) here.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/f60JYoHdfVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>